GabeScott/standard-works-vault/General Conference/2004 April - Stay on the High Road.md

 # Stay on the High Road

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the April session of the 2004 General Conference*

+>*Pray for the strength to walk the high road, which at times may be lonely but which will lead to peace and happiness and joy supernal.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2004/04/stay-on-the-high-road?lang=eng)